Ashwani4545/credit-risk-prediction/README.md

-# Credit Risk Prediction System
+# AegisBank — AI-Based Loan Default Prediction System
+> Predicting loan defaults in real time using XGBoost, SHAP explainability, drift detection, and a Flask web interface.

 An end-to-end machine learning pipeline that predicts the probability a loan applicant will default, using a single **XGBoost** model with SHAP-based explainability and a Flask web UI.